ankkona/Air-Traffic-Passenger-Statistics/README.md

 # Expected Business Impact

-* Helps airport management **monitor demand trends** and plan capacity.
+* Helps airport authorities understand passenger demand trends over time.
-* Supports **airline partnership and negotiation decisions**.
+* Supports planning for staffing, infrastructure, and peak travel periods.
-* Enables identification of **seasonal peaks** for staffing and resource planning.
+* Provides insights into airline concentration and passenger composition.
-* Demonstrates a scalable analytics framework adaptable to Power BI or SQL-based pipelines.
+* Demonstrates how Excel can be used for structured data analysis and KPI reporting.

 # Future Improvements